Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 ```

 <a name="application_monitoring"></a>
-## Running Component Based Application
+## Start Component Based Application

-To run a component based application, you must register the component based application callbacks and start a main event loop as shown in the following code:
+To start a component based application, you must register the component based application callbacks and start a main event loop as shown in the following code:

 ```
 component_class_h __app_create_cb(void *user_data)